Activities That Require an IBC Protocol

 Note: the possession, use, or transfer of Select Agents and Toxins entails additional requirements – contact the ORC for additional information.

-- Unfixed human and non-human primate cells (including cell lines), tissue, blood and potentially infectious body fluids.
+- Unfixed human and non-human primate cells (including cell lines), tissue, blood, and potentially infectious body fluids. (see MSU Exposure Control Plan for list of potentially infectious body fluids).

 - Work with animals or vectors known or suspected to be reservoirs of RG2 or RG3 infectious agents when such work increases potential exposure risks to personnel or other animals.